chris-creditdesign/chris-creditdesign.github.io/_posts/2014-06-15-coding-for-designers-4.md

 <em>"Please use Gill Sans.
 If Gill Sans is not available use Helvetica.
 If Helvetica is not available use Arial.
 If Arial is not available use sans-serif.
 If sans-serif is not available use whatever you can."</em>

 ### Cascading
 In the above example I chose to apply the <strong>font-family</strong> property to the <strong>body</strong> tag.
-You won't actually see the <strong>body</strong> tag on screen but Codepen kindly sets us up a standard HTML page for us that looks something like this:
+You won't actually see the <strong>body</strong> tag on screen but CodePen kindly sets us up a standard HTML page for us that looks something like this:

 	<!DOCTYPE html>
 	<html lang="en">